Rec. 2100

 ITU-R Recommendation BT.2100, more commonly known by the abbreviations Rec.
-2100 or BT.2100, introduced high-dynamic-range television (HDR-TV) by recommending the use of the perceptual quantizer (PQ) or hybrid log–gamma (HLG) transfer functions instead of the traditional "gamma" previously used for SDR-TV.
+2100 or BT.2100, introduced high-dynamic-range television (HDR-TV) by recommending the use of the perceptual quantizer (PQ [SMPTE ST 2084]) or hybrid log–gamma (HLG) transfer functions instead of the traditional "gamma" previously used for SDR-TV.

 It defines various aspects of HDR-TV such as display resolution (HDTV and UHDTV), frame rate, chroma subsampling, bit depth, color space, color primaries, white point, and transfer function.
 It was posted on the International Telecommunication Union (ITU) website on July 4, 2016.
 Rec.
 2100 uses a wide color gamut (WCG) which is the same as Rec.
 2020's.

 Technical details

 Transfer functions

 Rec.
 2100 defines two sets of HDR transfer functions which are perceptual quantization (PQ) and hybrid log-gamma (HLG).
 HLG is supported in Rec.
 2100 with a nominal peak luminance of 1,000 cd/m2 and a system gamma value that can be adjusted depending on background luminance.
 For a reference viewing environment the peak luminance of display should be 1000 cd/m2 or more for small area highlights and the black level should be 0.005 cd/m2 or less.
 The surround light should be 5 cd/m2 and be neutral grey at standard illuminant D65.
-Avoid light falling on the screen.

 Within each set, the documented transfer functions include an: